GXDevs-opsec/projects/gsim_finalVersion2/gsim_prototype/README.md

 bash menu.sh

 The program will prompt you to select a logic gate to simulate and ask for the required inputs.
-After each operation, the program will append the inputs and results to a text file called log.txt in the current directory.
+After each operation, the program will append the inputs and results to a text file called save.txt in the current directory.
 You will be prompted to select the logic gate you want to simulate and provide the necessary inputs.
+The program can handle errors very well.
+So you dont have to worry about them.

 Log File